Simcha Jacobovici: Enslaved series (2020–2022)

-Working with Samuel L. Jackson and LaTanya Richardson Jackson, in 2020 Jacobovici completed the 6 part series Enslaved: The Lost History of the Transatlantic Slave Trade (CBC, Epix, BBC, Fremantle) as Showrunner/Series Director.
+Working with Samuel L. Jackson and LaTanya Richardson Jackson, in 2020 Jacobovici completed the 6 part series Enslaved: The Lost History of the Transatlantic Slave Trade (CBC, MGM+, BBC, Fremantle) as Showrunner/Series Director.
 Enslaved is the most comprehensive television series ever made on the subject.
 It uses a modern day quest for sunken slave ships as the springboard to the larger narrative.

 Enslaved has been broadcast in 150 countries garnering record ratings and outstanding reviews.
 Enslaved was nominated for two NAACP Image Awards, including Best Director and Series and won three Canadian Screen Awards.
 It won a "Buzzie" for Best Historical Series at the World Congress of Science and Factual Producers.
 Enslaved was also honored for Outstanding Achievement by the Impact Doc Awards and was named Best Documentary at the International Filmmaker Festival in London.
 As part of their anti-racism campaign, Enslaved has been screened in the United Nations and the European Parliament.
 Paris Match has called Enslaved "One small step for man…One giant leap for civil rights!"

 Jacobovici's 2022 book, Enslaved: The Sunken History of the Transatlantic Slave Trade, written with Sean Kingsley, with a preface by Brenda Jones, was published by Pegasus in New York and distributed by Simon & Schuster.

 Other work (2022–present)

-As of 2022, he has been Showrunner/Series Director on The Science of Avatar, a 4-part non-scripted series for Disney+/National Geographic.
+At present, Simcha appears on a YouTube channel entitled “Simcha Sessions” where he provides his perspective on history, religion and politics.